 And if you’re looking for something a little less winter-y but just as comforting, check out this Thai coconut soup with sweet potatoes.
 It’s sweet, creamy, and warming, and totally vegan if you want it to be.

-- 1 3-pound chicken, skinned and cut into eight pieces, with back reserved
+- One 3-pound whole chicken skinned and cut into eight pieces, with back reserved

 - 1 stalk of celery

 - 2 tablespoons butter

 - 8 cups chicken stock

 - 2 cups split peas rinsed